Vegetarian Pizza Your Family Has Gotta Love

 - Foil a pan with sides.
 (I use a rectangle cake pan, or bottom of broiler pan.)

-- Tip: I divide veggies in the pan.
+- Tip: Group different veggies in the pan.
 When topping the pizza grab them in the order you want to place them on the pizza.

-- In a medium bowl mix prepared mushrooms and zuchinni with 2 T. olive oil.
-Spread in one half of foiled pan.
+- In a medium bowl, mix prepared mushrooms and zucchini with 2 T. olive oil.
+Spread in one end of foiled pan.

 - Mix onion slices and cherry tomatoes with 1 T. oil.
 Put next to other veggies in pan.